A home and piggy bank, photo courtesy Angela Prickette

 This is not merely for aesthetic reasons, of course.
 For most people, their home is their biggest lifetime investment so it only makes sense to keep up with home equity.
 For example, a simple touch is to install a custom name or number plaque on their door.
 Real estate agents will tell you that visitor's eyes are first drawn to the front door.

 Purchasing a home offers tremendous tax benefits, but owners are responsible for property taxes.
 Unpaid taxes are a serious issue that normally results in stiff financial penalties or eviction.

 Different states offer ways to minimize the financial burden, even if they are not well advertised.
 In Texas for instance, owners can file a homestead exemption.

 There are two types of insurance associated with home ownership.
-Anyone putting down less than 20 percent of the total purchase price must have private mortgage insurance (PMI).
+Generally, anyone putting down less than 20 percent of the total purchase price must have private mortgage insurance (PMI).
 Avoid this if you can.